ThePhD/ThePhD.github.io/_posts/2022-02-28-Ever Closer - C23 Draws Nearer.markdown

 At the time, they felt they could not remove the K&R "old-style" definitions.
 It had not been deprecated long enough, and the new syntax had not been around for long enough (it hadn't been around at all, in fact).
 So, they rolled it into C89 deprecated, and explicitly discouraged its use for some 33+ years.
 It's been deprecated longer than I've been alive (sorry to those of you reading this and feeling old)!
 But, well, since it's been deprecated for so damn long, the Committee finally felt that it was time to retire the unsafe K&R declarations and definitions.

 It's no secret that I think [K&R declarations are unsafe, error-prone, and dangerous](https://twitter.com/__phantomderp/status/1406468399782322177).
 So I was happy that in the first revision of the C Standard that I joined the Committee, we were going to get rid of it and make `void foo();` mean that it was an argument taking 0 functions, adjusting the syntax back to what Kernighan and Ritchie had yearned for in their language originally with prototypes.
 Unfortunately, it's not all Happy-Happy Sing-Along Songs.
-We removed some important functionality when we did this, particularly 2 different use cases.
+We removed some functionality when we did this, particularly ~3 different use cases.
 One was related to the declaration, and the other was related to definitions.